Updated Oct. 27, 2020

 But in the last several months, scientists have taken another look at that famous 6-feet rule because of increasing evidence that the virus is airborne.

-Recently, more than 200 scientists penned an open letter to the World Health Organization, asking its leaders to adopt precautions in recognition of the "significant potential" for the virus to be spread via smaller respiratory particles that linger in the air.
-Because they can linger and circulate, this kind of of transmission is called "aerosolized."
-And, frankly, it's a more frightening prospect.
+In July, more than 200 scientists signed an open letter to the World Health Organization, asking it to adopt precautions in recognition of the "significant potential" for the virus to spread via smaller respiratory particles that linger in the air.
+Because they can stick around and circulate, scientists call this aerosol transmission.

-Shortly after that letter, the WHO issued a new scientific brief agreeing that transmission from much smaller particles than droplets can't be ruled out, and more research is needed about outbreaks that have occurred indoors in poorly ventilated spaces.
+Shortly after that letter, the WHO issued a new scientific brief, acknowledging that transmission from much smaller particles than droplets couldn’t be ruled out and that more research is required about outbreaks in poorly ventilated indoor spaces.